BigBrotherWatchingYou/Booknote/computer-structure&opponents.md

 - dont't need CPU controllment
 - using hardware to open a tunnel for RAM and I/O device(which makes CPU more effective)
 -

+# CISC and RISC
+## CISC
+- CISC (Complex instruction set computer)
+- Main: enhance function of ordinary instuctions, use instuctions o higher complexity to replace functions that were used to run by software programmm(which makes software functions more "hardwarelize")
+- usually contains more than 3,000 instructions
+## RISC
+- RISC(reduced instructions set computer)
+- Main: decreace the hardware's complexity by simplifying instructions, in order to run instructions in a single cycle
+- speed up executive speed by optimizing compliation
+- uses hardwires logic controllment